ballerina-platform/ballerina-lang/docs/lang-ref/functions.md

 # Functions

-A function is a single operation.
+A function is a single operation that is intended to be a unit of reusable functionality.
 Ballerina includes a set of native functions you can call, such as the `ConvertToResponse()` function you used in the [first tutorial](../tutorials/first-program.md), and you can define additional functions within your Ballerina programs.

 A function is defined as follows:
 ```